 Friday 3rd through to Sunday 5th July - maximum of 10 participants

-Please contact the Kingcombe Centre if you require further information and wish to book well in advance (I would):
+Please contact the Kingcombe Centre if you require further information and wish to book well in advance (I would).
+The word document and the PDF below give you a full itinerary, costings and information on the centre itself:

 Find your connection to nature